agentolek/Register-Simulator/README.md

 Its top 2 lines will be occupied by statistics regarding your created sequences: the percentage of available unique sequences created, and the average number of bits changed between each cycle.
 Following them, each sequence which ran through the register will be written as a series of 1's and 0's.
 The first sequence will be the initial values of the register!

-An example output file has also been included in the repo, named "test_output_file.txt."
+An example output file has also been included in the tests folder, named "example_output_file.txt."

 ## Classes: